songyy0415/epsilon/poincare/doc/layout.md

 ### Concatenation

-You can use `^` to concatenate 2 racks, 2 layouts, or a rack and a layout.
+You can use `^` to concatenate 2 racks, 2 layouts, or a rack and a layout into a rack.

 #### Example
 This expression